bennyhartnett/bennyhartnett.com/README.md

 # FederalInnovations

 This repository contains a small set of static web pages.
 The main page uses [three.js](https://threejs.org/) to render an animated wave background and includes a fixed navigation bar with responsive styling.
+The other pages are loaded dynamically so the background and navigation remain visible.

 ## Usage